Actindo-AG/Documentation/Fulfillment/UserInterface/01a_List.md

 **Dispatch note "Dispatch note ID"**

 - ![Back](../../Assets/Icons/Back02.png "[Back]") (Back)
     Click this button to close the *Dispatch note "Dispatch note ID"* view and return to the list of dispatch notes.
+All changes are rejected.

 - [CLOSE]
     Click this button to close the *Dispatch note "Dispatch note ID"* view.
 The list of dispatch notes is displayed.